Maikxx/functional-programming/README.md

 ## Research

+The research for this assessment was done for Mark, employee of the OBA.
+We had a briefing from Mark about the possibilities of this assessment last monday, where we also gained access to the search API of the OBA.

+What he asked from us, was to make a data visualization from data that could be optained by querying the API.
+I started writing down a lot of research questions and topics, after looking at the data that was available to us.
+After having several research questions, I wrote down how I could split that question up in pieces, to make it more easy to solve.

+I did this by thinking of a lot of sub questions per major topic.
+The research questions and their sub questions can be found below.

 ### Research questions

 1. How has the amount of different book genres published, in the past 15 years, changed?